innovatorved/whisper.cpp/README.md

 ## Karaoke-style movie generation (experimental)

 The [whisper-cli](examples/cli) example provides support for output of karaoke-style movies, where the currently pronounced word is highlighted.
-Use the `-wts` argument and run the generated bash script.
+Use the `-owts` argument and run the generated bash script.
 This requires to have `ffmpeg` installed.

 Here are a few _"typical"_ examples: